Making a start

 Winter 2024

-My partner and I have recently taken on an allotment here in Canterbury.
-While I’m not totally new to allotments—my mum took one on when I was a teenager—this will be my first attempt without “supervision”.
+The allotment site this time is very close to our house, and I am now at a point in my life where I have some stability and predictability to make the most of an allotment.
 My partner has no allotment experience, but she grew veg with her father as a child.
-We’d like to grow some of the veg we enjoy most, and maybe some oddities which are hard to get from the supermarket.
+We’d like to grow some of the veg we enjoy most, I’d like some cut flowers, and we’d both like some oddities which are hard to get from the supermarket.

 What we’ve taken on